ScrambledEggsOnToast/scrambledeggsontoast.github.io/_posts/2014-09-28-needle-announce.md

     - needle
 ---

-Haskell programmers have access to so-called arrow notation for programming with arrows[^whaterthey].
+Haskell programmers have access to so-called arrow notation for programming with arrows (i.e. generalised functions).
 It looks something like this:

 {% highlight haskell %}
 {-# LANGUAGE Arrows #-}